ViSovereign/swww-switcher/README.md

 ## Color Generator:

 - Color generator tools like `matugen` will need to be set up independently of this Extension.
+I will provide my matugen files to get you started.

-Example Template file
+1. Save a template file where ever you'd like.
+Example below.
 ```
 {
   "version": "1.0.0",